Skip to main content

 Usage-based auto insurance is certainly fashionable with insurance executives.
 The challenge is to convince the consumer.
 The rollout has been a bit soft as carriers try to find ways to introduce usage-based products without cannibalizing the existing ones.

 What is uncertain is how a pricing innovation can truly change the market.
-If everyone switched is usage-based overnight, the pure-premium for losses would remain unchanged.
+If everyone switched to usage-based overnight, the pure-premium for losses would remain unchanged.
 The premiums that some pay would change, but the average premium would be the same.
-That’s a zero-sum game, and hard to see how it becomes the revolution many anticipate.
+That’s a zero-sum game, and difficult to understand how it becomes the revolution many anticipate.

 We are ready.
 In fact, we’ve updated our tips for buying auto insurance and why you should shop regularly posts.
 So, when the carriers decide to launch, we’ll be first in line to sell these products.